Skip to content

 **kwargs

 • context: zmq.asyncio.Context, optional, ZMQ context object to be used for creating sockets.
-If not supplied, a new context is created.
-For INPROC clients, you need to provide the same context used here.
+If not supplied, a global shared context is used.
+For INPROC, either do not supply context or use the same context across all threads.

 {}